minaejeon/minaejeon.github.io/test/1 Predict accident risk score for unique postcode.md

 Name: Number_of_Casualties, dtype: int64

 -------------
-train data와 달리 test data에서는 'Number_of_Casualties' column의 값이 모두 0으로 되어있습니다.
+As opposed to train data, in test data, all 'Number_of_Casualties' column values are 'zero'.

-'Number_of_Casualties'를 예측하고 submission data의 'Accident_risk_index' 값을 유추하려합니다.
+I will predict 'Number_of_Casualties' and then expect the value of 'Accident_risk_index' in submission data.

 ---------------